GabrielAFS/random-background-app/README.md

 React Native app that display the text "Hello there" in the middle of the screen and after tapping anywhere on the screen, a background color should be changed to a randomly generated color.

+PS.: By making a long press on the screen, you will turn on/off the "Crazy Mode".

 ## Get started

 1. Install dependencies